fardeenfarhat/Duck-Shooter/README.md

 Enjoy the game, and happy shooting!
 Don't forget to check out the high score leaderboard to see if you can top it!

 ---
-**Duck Shooter** is managed by Fardeen.
+**Duck Shooter** is managed by Fardeen Farhat.
 This project is licensed under the MIT License.